Jennifer Poisson, RN

 The following are general guidelines to facilitate communication between parents and school health professionals relating to health issues.

 If your child is hospitalized for an illness (psychiatric or medical), a confidential summary from the discharging health care professional would be appreciated.
 Recommendations for your child might be made by the discharging professional in the summary.
-These recommendations will help us determine the accommodations for his/her academic, emotional, and physical needs your child may require upon his/her return.
+These recommendations will help us determine the accommodations for his/her academic, emotional, and physical needs that may be required upon his/her return.

 Rhode Island Department of Health Requirements for 7th-12th Grade Students